theandrewliu/OverRated/docs/journals/corey-edwards.md

 ## June 15, 2022

 today was an excellent today piggybacking off of the ground work jeff and i laid out yesterday so we got extraordinarily close to cracking it wide open and so thanks to some help from curtis we had to move a line of code somewhere else than it was change link to Link and use some "magic" to have a hook use our class so we can pull the match id so i can access it inside my class components and go to the correct page so that is a big win for the team.
 Now we need to implement some chat functionality for the connections page and add the review form for the connectionsdetail and we are getting closer and closer everyday towards breaking this thing wide open

+## June 16, 2022

+alright so today we ended up getting a pretty good amount done today which was super nice.
+Not only was i there to help guide andrew and yesenia through react issues but with the combined effort we got our messagelist page to show the message, first and last name, and photo of a person who has sent them a message which links to a detail view of their chat history so we need to add more messages and then bootstrap it into submission but we are off to a great start for our first real day of messages front end